 "Leaving?" he echoed, trying to make his poor, tired brain process the information.

 Sam nodded, corner of his mouth curling up in anticipation at the future he could see with Dean.
-He pressed one more kiss to Dean's lips, full on and wanting, and then went to pack.
+He pressed one more kiss to Dean's lips, full on and wanting, and then ran to pack.
 He threw everything he had into a couple of bags with badly trembling hands, grabbed the gun under his father's pillow and went to go outside, but he froze when he heard the noises.

 He knew John's voice almost as well as he knew Dean's and there was no mistaking the unprecedented sounds of them screaming at each other in the parking lot.